Aristolochia westlandii

 Aristolochia westlandii is a species of plant in the family Aristolochiaceae.
-It is found in China and Hong Kong, in valley forests in Guangdong Province at an elevation of 300 to 800 m.
+It is native to southeastern China, in valley forests in Hong Kong and Guangdong Province at an elevation of 300 to 800 m.
 The leaves are long, narrow and pointed (12–20 cm).
 The flowers are bent tubes from 10–15 cm long that grow from the base of a leaf.
 They are yellow with purple veins and blotches.